imzqqq/chat/server/chat/python/api-spec/content/appendices.md

 Room IDs are not routable on their own as there is no reliable domain to send requests to.
-This is partially mitigated with the addition of a `via` argument on a to.chat.dingshunyu.top URI, however the problem of routability is still present.
+This is partially mitigated with the addition of a `via` argument on a to.chat.imzqqq.top URI, however the problem of routability is still present.
 Clients should do their best to route Room IDs to where they need to go, however they should also be aware of [issue
 \#1579](https://github.com/matrix-org/matrix-doc/issues/1579).